Lone Star Sumo 15 mos. Lone Star TheCuttingEdge (Blade) 6 mos.

 Benefits of Owning Lone Star Sheep

-Take advantage of the twenty-one years we have put into breeding these sheep.
+Take advantage of the twenty-two years we have put into breeding these sheep.

 Lone Star Farm | Barbados Blackbelly Sheep